-We found a small black/silver button that we believed would be suitable for me to press with my chin and we pushed it into the ‘brain’ via the 1a part on the tecla-e box and connected it to my phone via Bluetooth.
+We found a small black/silver button that we believed would be suitable for me to press with my chin and we pushed it into the ‘brain’ via the 1a part on the Tecla-e box and connected it to my phone via Bluetooth.

-It took us a while to figure out how to mount the tecla-e to the wheelchair, as there were no instructions included for this bit, so we used this video to figure it out as it was a bit confusing…
+It took us a while to figure out how to mount the tecla-e to the wheelchair, as there was no instructions included for this bit, so we used this video to figure it out as it was a bit confusing…

 Originally I wanted to put the small button (black and silver) underneath my chin so I could scroll down my phone.
 We seemed to be missing something to fasten it on to my t-shirt, so we used tape.
-This worked but I found it uncomfortable to look at the phone screen and to press the button at the same time.
+This worked but I found it uncomfortable to look at his phone screen and to press the button down at the same time.

 So we did some experimenting and realised it fitted pretty well on top of the wheelchair, so we taped it on and I use the back of my head to click the button and scroll down my phone, this worked like a charm.